uuinfolab/uuinfolab.github.io/_pages/courses/netsciphd2024.md

 ## Registration

 The course is free and open to everyone upon registration, the number of available places is limited; PhD students will be given priority.
 If interested, please use the <a href="https://forms.gle/btkNvpDDpbVrLLHJ7" target="_blank">registration form</a> .
-Please *register latest April 14, 2024*.
+Please *register latest May 15, 2024*.